GenetH/setghub_devops_learning/Ansible_Dynamic_Assign_and_Community/Ansible_dynamic_assign_doc.md

    ansible-playbook -i inventory/uat.yml playbooks/site.yml
    ```
    I then verified that the correct load balancer (Nginx or Apache) was deployed based on the configuration in the environment file.

+### Conclusion

+Completing this project enhanced my understanding of both static and dynamic assignments within Ansible, highlighting the crucial differences between the `import` and `include` modules.
+The practical implementation of dynamic assignments demonstrated how they adapt during the execution phase, making them an invaluable tool for scenarios where flexibility is required.

+By creating the `env-vars.yml` and integrating it with `site.yml`, I structured my Ansible project to accommodate environment-specific configurations seamlessly.
+Additionally, utilizing pre-built community roles for MySQL, Nginx, and Apache expedited the process while maintaining reliability and quality.

+This project provided practical insights into how to manage roles efficiently, use special variables like `{{ playbook_dir }}` and `{{ inventory_file }}`, and configure conditional logic for load balancers.
+The knowledge gained will be beneficial for future Ansible projects, ensuring scalable, adaptable, and well-organized configurations.